D4rktheJohtonian/D4rktheJohtonian/README.md

 For PokéSpe/manga, I *only know* the characters and not the storyline.

 Also please check my strawpage/atabook and maybe gimme some messages/drawing!

+There's a *HUGE* possibility that I may kin for Ethan.
+So feel free to call me Ethan if you want!
+(If you're one of my friend and also kin him, I'm really sorry I swear 😭🙏🏼).

   ![tumblr_oeowo5yvov1vgzd4so2_250](https://github.com/user-attachments/assets/c131adf5-ea45-486d-83bc-c2cdb218a582)